BhavyaPurohit9/Solar-Cycle-Analysis/README.md

 # Solar-Cycle-Analysis
-This project 'Solar-Cycle-Analysis' performs analysis of  years of monthly sunspot data from 1749 to 2026.
+This project analyses 277 years of monthly sunspot data from 1749 to 2026.
 It is done using Python to characterize the solar period through three independent methods.

 Data source: SILSO World Data Center, Royal Observatory of Belgium.
 Monthly mean sunspot number (csv file)